gurashish1000-coder/Portfolio/README.md

 # Portfolio Website

 ## Overview
 Welcome to the source code of my personal portfolio website!
 This portfolio showcases my skills, projects, and experience as a React developer with a focus on web development.
-The Portfolio design is inspired by Vscode default dark theme.
+The Portfolio design is inspired by VsCode default dark theme.
 Hope you like it!!!

 ## Features
 - **Responsive Design**: Ensures a seamless experience across various devices and screen sizes.